A free press was trying to take root in Afghanistan. Now journalists are bracing for Taliban rule.

 Ultimately, they got the story out just minutes before their regular 6 p.m. newscast.
-“By that evening,” he told The Post, “the Taliban were everywhere.”
+“By that evening,” he told The Washington Post, “the Taliban were everywhere.”

 Tolo never went off the air.
 “I knew if we shut down, to restart the channel would have been much more difficult,” Najafizada said.
 “It was very, very important” to keep going, “even after the president of our country fled and there was no rule of law in the city.”